2020 Application Workshop

 - Applicant’s labor, equipment, and materials

-Acquisition including the purchase of land, access, or other property rights in fee title or less-than-fee.
+Acquisition including the purchase of land, perpetual conservation easements, or water rights.

 - Estuarine and marine near-shore

 - Conceptual, preliminary, or final design projects

 Combination projects include elements of two or more project types (restoration, acquisition, and planning).